-But if you’re not prepared for what’s to come when you transition from life at home to life on the road, you could find yourself struggling through what should otherwise be amazing experiences.
+But if you’re not prepared for what’s to come when you transition to life on the road, you could find yourself struggling through what should otherwise be amazing experiences.

 Keep reading to learn 5 ways to transition into the digital nomad life and avoid months of trial and error, frustration, and mishaps.

 Visas are confusing because the rules depend on: